 As such, the provision is adopted as proposed.
 The Board reiterates that it is important for a FICU to clearly identify and set reasonable limits.
 Consistent with NCUA guidance on the evaluation of concentration risk, concentration limits should be established commensurate with a FICU's net worth.

 A FICU that exceeds the single originator or single borrower concentration limits as of the effective date of this final rule will be grandfathered and will not be required to divest of any loan participations it holds at that time.
-The FICU will not be permitted to purchase any additional participations after that time, however, and its participation portfolio must decrease as participations are paid off or sold until its portfolio complies with regulatory concentration limits.
+The FICU will not be Start Printed Page 37953permitted to purchase any additional participations after that time, however, and its participation portfolio must decrease as participations are paid off or sold until its portfolio complies with regulatory concentration limits.
 A FICU may purchase additional participations if its portfolio is below regulatory concentration limits, but only in an amount up to the regulatory concentration limits, not up to its previously grandfathered amount.